lumeland/blog/posts/lume-2.4.0-maruja-mallo.md

 images, JavaScript or CSS).
-This plugin already existed for some time as [experimental plugin](https://github.com/lumeland/experimental-plugins) thanks to [iacore](https://github.com/iacore), but it was moved to the main Lume repo and was improved with additional features and improvements.
+This plugin already existed for some time as [experimental plugin](https://github.com/lumeland/experimental-plugins) thanks to [iacore](https://github.com/iacore), but it was moved to the main Lume repo and was improved with additional features.

 The basic way to use it is like any other plugin.
 No big surprises here!